ariedallas/Lumocards-One/README.md

 It's currently available for MacOS / Linux.<br />
 It also requires the use of Python 3 on your computer.

-This README is meant for a wide audience of persons who may be more or less familiar with computers and software development.<br />
+This readme is meant for a wide audience of persons who may be more or less familiar with computers and software development.<br />
-As such, it's a bit more wordy to explain a few more details.

 ---
 ## Requirements:
 - Python version 3.12 or greater (download here: https://www.python.org/)